reactjs/react.dev/beta/src/content/apis/react/useEvent.md

 <Intro>

-`useEvent` is a Hook to define an event handler with an always-stable function identity.
+`useEvent` is a React Hook that lets you extract non-reactive Effect logic into an [Event function.](/learn/separating-events-from-effects#declaring-an-event-function)

 ```js
 useEvent(callback)